hammeiam/movie-manager-gem/README.md

 Tips:
--Rating is an optional argument
+- Rating is an optional argument
--Partial searches (eg com vs comedy) can be used -Searches can be multiple words (eg 'search actor Gary Oldman 60')
+- Partial searches (eg com vs comedy) can be used
+- Searches can be multiple words (eg 'search actor Gary Oldman 60')

 ## Contributing